-The aim of the LGNSW Research and Innovation Fund is to support new areas of research, policy development and innovation for the advancement of local government in NSW.
-Its purpose is to fill gaps in the evidence base, explore emerging issues, promote informed discussion and debate, and encourage the development of research capacity within the sector./p>
+The LGNSW Research and Innovation Fund supports new areas of research, policy development and innovation for the advancement of local government in NSW.
+The intent is to leverage the Fund to stimulate and test new ideas with an evidence-based approach, promote informed

 2019/2020 Fund Recipients

-Move my Way – Giving the community real-time data to make better informed transport choices Willoughby City Council
+Move my Way – Giving the community real-time data to make better informed transport choices (Willoughby City Council)

-Developing a Maximum Benefit Framework for Urban Greening – Central Coast Council
+Developing a Maximum Benefit Framework for Urban Greening (Central Coast Council)

 BACK TO MAIN PAGE